Unleashing the Hidden Potential of Sleep for Optimal Brain Health

 Treating sleep disorders like depression and anxiety can improve sleep, mood, and cognition, potentially mitigating the progression of dementia.

-Additionally, ruling out sleep apnea or sleep-disordered breathing as potential causes of cognitive impairment is crucial, as treating these conditions can reveal that the individual does not have early stages of dementia or neurocognitive impairment.
+Additionally, ruling out sleep apnea or sleep-disordered breathing as potential of cognitive impairment is crucial, as treating these conditions can reveal that the individual does not have early stages of dementia or neurocognitive impairment.

 Cognitive Behavioural Therapy and Digital Interventions for Sleep Improvement